-Standards and Benchmarks 01.0 Perform designated job skillsThe student will be able to: 01.01 Perform tasks as outlined in the training plan.
+Stand Standards and Benchmarks 01.0 Perform designated job skillsThe student will be able to: 01.01 Perform tasks as outlined in the training plan.
 01.02 Demonstrate job performance skills.
 01.03 Demonstrate safety procedures on the job.
 01.04 Maintain appropriate records.
 01.05 Attain an acceptable level of productivity.
 01.06 Demonstrate appropriate dress and grooming habits.
 02.0 Demonstrate work ethicsThe student will be able to: 02.01 Follow directions.
 02.02 Demonstrate good human relations skills on the job.
 02.03 Demonstrate good work habits.
 02.04 Demonstrate acceptable business ethics.

-There is a Cooperative Education Manual available online that has guidelines for students, teachers, employers, parents and other administrators and sample training agreements.
-It can be accessed on the DOE website.
+The Cooperative Education Manual is available on-line and has guidelines for students, teachers, employers, parents and other administrators and includes sample training agreements.
+It can be accessed on the DOE Website.